-The Royal Observatory Greenwich on the top of Greenwich Park was founded by King Charles II in 1676 and is today one of the Royal Museums Greenwich.
+The Royal Observatory Greenwich on the top of Greenwich Park was founded by King Charles II in 1676 and is today part of Royal Museums Greenwich.
 Britain’s first state-funded scientific institution, the observatory (and its adjoining planetarium) is a popular destination for visitors and scientists alike.
-Not even the Queen could resist a photo opportunity standing with one foot in each hemisphere astride the Prime Meridian of the World.
+Not even the Queen could resist a photo opportunity standing with one foot in each hemisphere astride the Prime Meridian of the world.

 2. You're walking in royal footsteps

-When King George VI opened the National Maritime Museum Greenwich in 1937 he didn't arrive alone.
+When King George VI opened the National Maritime Museum, Greenwich, in 1937 he didn't arrive alone.
 He brought along three queens - Queen Mary; Queen Elizabeth, the Queen Mother; and the present Queen, Elizabeth II.
 They travelled to Greenwich by boat along the river Thames – a journey you can still make today on one of London's riverboats.
-Explore the museum's fascinating exhibits (just as the royals did) which include the very uniform that Nelson wore when he was fatally wounded in the Battle of Trafalgar.
+Explore the museum's fascinating exhibits (just as the royals did) including the very uniform that Nelson wore when he was fatally wounded in the Battle of Trafalgar.

 3. Two domes are better than one

 When famous architect Sir Christopher Wren designed what is now the Old Royal Naval College in Greenwich, he initially planned just one huge dome.
 There was a problem: it would have ruined the view from The Queen's House, Greenwich, nearby and Queen Mary II, wife of William III, wasn’t having that.
 Which is why the plans were changed to include two towers.
 Beautiful from the outside, they're even more spectacular when you step inside – especially the vestibule dome above the Painted Hall.
 Just make sure you look up.

 4. Historic royal celebrations (and dramas) happened here